 CSHBC’s first priority, as mandated by the BC government, is to protect the public.
-This ensures clients get the best possible care for the full range of care, including higher risk activities.
+This ensures clients get the best possible care for the full range of services, including high risk activities.

-Certificates must be renewed at the end of each three-year cycle.
-Renewal of certificates is also contingent on holding an Active registration classification and recording a minimum of four CCCs for each certificate.
+Certificates must be renewed before the end of the March 31 registration renewal period in the registration year they expire.
+Renewal of Certified Practice Certificates is also contingent on holding Full registration classification and recording a minimum of four CCCs for each certificate.

-In accordance with legislation, CSHBC’s CP program ensures that all RAUDs, RHIPs, and RSLPs are appropriately qualified in the performance of high-risk practice areas, including restricted activities that require more than entry-to-practice level competency.
+In accordance with legislation and standards, the Certified Practice module of CSHBC’s Quality Assurance & Professional Practice program ensures that all RAUDs, RHIPs, and RSLPs are appropriately qualified in performing high-risk practice, including areas of practice that require more than entry-to-practice level competency.
 For more information, see section 5 of the Speech and Hearing Health Professionals Regulation and Part 10 of the CSHBC Bylaws.

-To view and download Certified Practice application forms and programs of study, click the following links:
+To view and download Certification Program application forms, click the following links:

-- Certificate E: Flexible Endoscopic Evaluation of Voice & Swallowing for Adults (PDF)
+- Certificate E: Flexible Endoscopic Evaluation of Voice & Swallowing (FEEVS) for Adults (PDF)

-- Certificate G: Voice Restoration (Voice Prostheses) (PDF)
+- Certificate G: Tracheo-esophageal Voice Prostheses Assessment & Management (PDF)

 - Certificate H: Communication & Swallowing Assessment & Management for Tracheostomy (PDF)

-- Certificate I: Videofluoroscopic Assessment of Swallowing Disorders in Adults (PDF)
+- Certificate I: Videofluroscopic Assessment & Management of Adult Swallowing Disorders (PDF)

-- Certificate J: Videofluoroscopic Assessment of Swallowing Disorders in Paediatrics (PDF)
+- Certificate J: Videofluoroscopic Assessment & Management of Paediatric Disorders (PDF)

-- Certificate K: Management of Airway Secretions (Oropharyngeal & Tracheal Suctioning) (PDF)
+- Certificate K: Management of Airway Secretions (PDF)